-Those years were magical ones, with a royal wedding (Will and Kate), the Queen's Diamond Jubilee, and the Olympics all happening during our time there.
+Those years were magical ones, with a royal wedding, the Queen's Diamond Jubilee, and the Olympics all happening during our time there.
 Lucky us!

 My book, ALL ABOARD THE LONDON BUS, grew from my experiences in London.

 Before I became an author, I owned a children's bookstore named Never Never Land.
 A few years later, I bought the town's toy store, too, and joined the stores together.
 But, just like the movie You've Got Mail, two giant bookstores (and two toy stores) moved into a mall development down the road.
 After seven wonderful years, we closed our doors.

 But don't be sad!
 We shared books with thousands of readers over the years, and two marriages came out of the store, including my own!

 • My family and most of my friends call me "Patty."